 If you have ever wondered why you crave refined carbohydrates and sugars when you’re feeling sad, it’s because high carbohydrate foods trigger a release of serotonin.
 Serotonin is a natural opioid that acts in your brain similarly to the drug opium.
-Although these foods seem to improve your mood for a while, they will eventually lead to weight gain, sleep concerns, the overgrowth of candida (yeast) as well as low energy levels all of which make your depression symptoms worse.
+Although these foods seem to improve your mood for a while, they will eventually lead to weight gain, sleep concerns, the overgrowth of candida (yeast) as well as low energy levels, all of which make your depression symptoms worse.

 Final Thoughts About Depression

-Depression is a very difficult health issue, but it doesn’t have to be carried alone.
+Depression is a challenging health issue, but it doesn’t have to be carried alone.
 If you struggle with depression, don’t be afraid to ask for the help and support of loved ones.
-Just taking that first step to get started can seem to be a very high hurdle to get over, but with the help of loved ones and a trusted natural healthcare practitioner this hurdle will be much easier to get over.
+Just taking that first step to get started can seem to be a very high hurdle to get over, but with the help of loved ones and a trusted natural healthcare practitioner, this hurdle will be much easier to get over.
 Be very careful about prescription medications that are handed out like candy once you are labeled as “depressed.”
 There are alternatives that can work without the risk of becoming dependent and suffering through horrible side effects.
 Research these alternatives.
-Remember applied knowledge is power!
+Remember, applied knowledge is power!

 Tsuang MT, Bar JL, Stone WS, Faraone SV.
 Gene-environment interactions in mental disorders.
 World Psychiatry, 2004 June; 3(2):73–83.

 Lin PY, Su KP.
 A meta-analytic review of double-blind, placebo-controlled trials of antidepressant efficacy of omega-3 fatty acids.
 J Clin Psychiatry 2007; 68: 1056–61.
 [PubMed]